-Archers Fork Trail is a 9.3 mile moderately trafficked loop trail located near New Matamoras, OH that features a cave and is rated as difficult.
-The trail is primarily used for hiking and mountain biking and is accessible from April until October.
+Archers Fork Trail is a 13.7 mile moderately trafficked loop trail located near New Matamoras, Ohio that features beautiful wild flowers and is rated as difficult.
+The trail offers a number of activity options and is best used from April until October.

 My boyfriend and I completed this trail over the weekend.
 We did an overnighter, splitting the trail in half.
 We started at St. Patrick's Cemetary, which was very easy to find.
 The trail itself was very well marked, we had no problem finding our way the entire time.
 We did not have a map, we simply followed the review left below that was pretty step-by-step.
 The step-by-step review is accurate but we disagree with the mileage.
 The trail is more around 12 miles.
 We stayed at the halfway camping site, as suggested, but it was around mile 6 versus mile 4.6.
 It was a very nice spot, flat space for a tent, trees for a hammock, rock fire ring, plenty of awesome seating made out of logs and rocks, even had a grilling rack and brush cleaner hanging from the tree.
 The downside of the spot was no water.
 There is a stream but it was dry.
 There was also limited places to hang a bear bag.
 The branches were short and pointing upwards.
 A lot of the streams we came across were dry, so be sure to pack in plenty of water and when you do come across water, be sure to take advantage and fill up.
 The trail is pretty aggressive as far as terrain.
 I feel as though 90% of this trail was uphill, the rest was steep downhill.
 It was a lot harder than expected.
 Overall, this is a great loop trail for an overnighter.
 We probably won't be back until we're in better shape, but we the end result was accomplishing.